khimo/khimo.github.io/bli-guides/_ideas/howto-join-spoken-notification.md

 ---
 title: Announce Zone When a Mozart Product Joins a Multiroom Session
 description: This guide provides a BeoLiving Intelligence Lua macro to enhance your multiroom audio experience.
 Learn how to configure your Mozart (Control Link) products to announce the zone they join, providing an audible confirmation for seamless and intuitive control of your audio system.
-keywords: BeoLiving Intelligence, Mozart, Control Link, multiroom audio, spoken notification, automation, Lua macro, join event, audio feedback
+keywords: BeoLiving Intelligence, Mozart, Control Link, multiroom audio, spoken notification, automation, Lua macro, join event, audio feedback, RENDERER
 layout: pagetoc
 ---